4dsystems/screen_4D_22_library/README.md

 that there is a commonly available 2.2" 240x320 TFT module very similar in appearance but using the ILI9341 driver.

+At the moment only AVR based boards are supported due to the code that speeds up TFT display.

 <img src="https://raw.githubusercontent.com/Nkawu/TFT_22_ILI9225/master/images/ILI9225_TFT_front.jpg" alt="Front" width="300">
 <img src="https://raw.githubusercontent.com/Nkawu/TFT_22_ILI9225/master/images/ILI9225_TFT_back.jpg" alt="Back" width="300">